josephwright/josephwright.github.io/_posts/2011-04-05-latex-beginners-guide-published.md

 However, there is a problem.
 The examples of LaTeX output in the book are poor: they've come out as low-resolution JPEGs.
 This really detracts from the a key point of using LaTeX in the first place: good-looking output.
 That's a shame, as if you picked up the book not knowing much about LaTeX you'd take one look at the output and think it was awful.

-Overall, I can recommend the _content_ book for helping new users, but with the warning ‘the real output from LaTeX looks much better than in the book’.
+Overall, I can recommend the _content_ book for helping new users, but with the warning 'the real output from LaTeX looks much better than in the book'.
 So one to use as a complement to other texts, rather than alone.